QtPyHammer-devs/QtPyHammer/CONTRIBUTING.md

 We use [PEP8](https://www.python.org/dev/peps/pep-0008/) around here
 It's not very fun but it keeps the code neat & tidy
 And who doesn't like tidy code? (bikkie, the answer is bikkie)
-Some warnings are OK to leave in when prototyping
-Such as:

 ### Linter